joannakats/Project-K23a/README.md

 ## Usage
 `./specs [-e buckets (default: 10007)] -x dataset_x -w dataset_w [-o FILE (default: stdout)]`

-## Assumptions
+## Notes/Assumptions
+* The unit testing library used is [acutest](https://github.com/mity/acutest).
 * It is assumed that within the directory of `Dataset X`, there will be only site folders (e.g. www.ebay.com) and .json files.
 * The way we print the cliques as distinct pairs of specs is outlined in `print_pairs()`, within [hashtable.c](./src/hashtable.c).
 There was a discussion on this in [this Piazza question](https://piazza.com/class/kfduqabor94zw?cid=11) and verbally, in the weekly Zoom meetings.
-* The program outputs to stdout by default, which is also suggested in the aformentioned Piazza discussion.
+* The program outputs to stdout by default, which is also suggested in the aforementioned Piazza discussion.
 Use `-o somefile.csv` or redirection, to point the data elsewhere.